metio/terraform-provider-k8s/docs/data-sources/sns_services_k8s_aws_platform_endpoint_v1alpha1_manifest.md

 Required:

-- `platform_application_arn` (String) PlatformApplicationArn returned from CreatePlatformApplication is used tocreate a an endpoint.
+- `platform_application_arn` (String) PlatformApplicationArn returned from CreatePlatformApplication is used to create a an endpoint.
 - `token` (String)

 Optional: